BlueStar03/destiny-saga/aetha-dreavi.md

 The Aetha and the Dreavi who continue to uphold the original charge given to them by the Elements are known as Spirits, as their work often goes unseen by the people of Threa.
 It makes no difference whether one is Aetha or Dreavi—both are equals in their duty to care for the world.

-To fulfill this duty, they have organized themselves into distinct roles, or Charges: Cardinals, Seasons, Reach, Bastion, Familiar, Wilds, and Scuttle.
+To fulfill this duty, they have organized themselves into distinct roles, or Charges: Cardinals, Seasons, Reach, Keeper, Familiar, Wilds, and Scuttle.

 Then there are those who no longer follow the original charge—these are known as the Unbound, in contrast to the others who remain bound to their roles.